corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-introduction.md

 * **Flows** - the procedures for carrying out specific ledger updates.
 * **Contracts** - the constraints governing how states of a given type can evolve over time.

-Our IOU CorDapp is no exception.
+Your IOU CorDapp is no exception.
 It will define the following components:

-### The IOUState
+### IOUState

-Our state will be the `IOUState`, representing an IOU.
+For a state, you will use the `IOUState`, representing an IOU.
 It will contain the IOU’s value, its lender and its borrower.
 We can visualize
 `IOUState` as follows:

 ![tutorial state](/en/images/tutorial-state.png "tutorial state")

-### The IOUFlow
+### IOUFlow

-Our flow will be the `IOUFlow`.
+For a flow, you will use the `IOUFlow`.
 This flow will completely automate the process of issuing a new IOU onto a ledger.
 It has the following
 steps:

 ![simple tutorial flow](/en/images/simple-tutorial-flow.png "simple tutorial flow")

-### The IOUContract
+### IOUContract

-For this tutorial, we will use the default `TemplateContract`.
-We will update it to create a fully-fledged `IOUContract` in the next tutorial.
+For this tutorial, you will use the default `TemplateContract`.
+You will update it to create a fully-fledged `IOUContract` in [Applying contract constraints](tut-two-party-introduction.md).

 ## Progress so far

-We’ve designed a simple CorDapp that will allow nodes to agree new IOUs on the blockchain.
+So far, you've decided on a design a simple CorDapp that will allow nodes to agree new IOUs on the blockchain.

-Next, we’ll take a look at the template project we’ll be using as the basis for our CorDapp.
+Next, you’ll take a look at the template project you’ll be using as the basis for our CorDapp.